oliviakwon/MICB475_Team6/Notebook/P03 -  QIIME 2 Taxonomic Analysis.md

 2. Create a detached screen and name it "taxonomic analysis".
 3. Align the database.
 4. Visualize the taxonomy by converting qza files to qzv.
-5. Generate taxonomy bar plots.
+5. Generate the taxonomy bar plot.
 6. Transfer the taxonomy and taxonomy bar plot visualization files to local computer and view the ___ using view.QIIME2.org.

 ## Output files: